 - (1) In §1, we study the geometry of semi-graphs, and in particular, expose a proof related to the author by M. Matsumoto of a sort of analogue for certain types of morphisms of finite semi-graphs of "Zariski's main theorem" in scheme theory [cf. Theorem 1.2].
 This result has some interesting group-theoretic consequences related to the author by A. Tamagawa [cf. Corollary 1.6]; in addition, it admits an interesting interpretation from a more "arithmetic" point of view [cf. Remark 1.5.1]. - (2) In §2, we begin our study of the geometry of semi-graphs of anabeloids.
-Our main result [cf. Corollary 2.7] concerns certain properties of the commensurator in the profinite fundamental group associated to a graph of anabelioids of the various subgroups associated to subgraphs of the given graph of anabelioids. - (3) In §3, we take up the study of tempered fundamental groups [cf. [André]], by working with "temperoids", i.e., the analogue for tempered fundamental groups of Galois categories [in the case of profinite groups].
+Our main result [cf. Corollary 2.7] concerns certain properties of the commensurator in the profinite fundamental group associated to a graph of anabelioids of the various subgroups associated to subgraphs of the given graph of anabelioids. - (3) In §3, we take up the study of "tempered fundamental groups" [i.e., roughly speaking, fundamental groups that correspond to coverings dominated by the composite of an arbitrary finite covering and a [not necessarily finite] covering of "some" associated semi-graph cf. [André]], by working with "temperoids", i.e., the analogue for tempered fundamental groups of Galois categories [in the case of profinite groups].
 Our main result [cf. Theorem 3.7; Corollary 3.9] states that for certain kinds of graphs of anabelioids, the vertices (respectively, edges) of the underlying graph may be recovered from the associated tempered fundamental group as the [conjugacy classes of] maximal compact subgroups (respectively, nontrivial intersections of distinct maximal compact subgroups) of this tempered fundamental group.
-We then apply this result to show, in the case of hyperbolic curves over p-adic local fields, that the entire dual semi-graph with compact supports may be recovered solely from the geometric tempered fundamental group of such a curve [cf. Corollary 3.11]. - (4) Although the tempered fundamental group furnishes perhaps the most efficient way of reconstructing a graph of anabelioids from a naturally associated category, in §4, we examine another natural approach to this problem, via categories of localizations.
-After studying various basic properties of such categories of localizations [including some interesting properties that follow from "Zariski's main theorem for semi-graphs" - cf. Proposition 4.4, (i), (ii)], we show that, given a graph of anabelioids satisfying certain properties, the original graph of anabelioids may be recovered functorially from its associated category of localizations [cf. Theorem 4.8].
+We then apply this result to show, in the case of hyperbolic curves over p-adic local fields, that the entire dual semi-graph with compact structure may be recovered solely from the geometric tempered fundamental group of such a curve [cf. Corollary 3.11]. - (4) Although the tempered fundamental group furnishes perhaps the most efficient way of reconstructing a graph of anabelioids from a naturally associated category, in §4, we examine another natural approach to this problem, via categories of localizations.
+This approach is motivated partly by the geometry of formal localizations of stable log curves referred to above, and partly by the naive observation that given a semi-graph of anabelioids, it is natural to "localize" not just by considering coverings, but also by "physically localizing on the underlying semi-graph".
+After studying various basic properties of such categories of localizations [including some interesting properties that follow from "Zariski's main theorem for semigraphs" - cf. Proposition 4.4, (i), (ii), we show that, given a graph of anabelioids satisfying certain properties, the original graph of anabelioids may be recovered functorially from its associated category of localizations [cf. Theorem 4.8].
+One recurrent theme in the theory of §4 [which is consistent with the more general theme of "categorical representation of scheme-theoretic geometries" referred to above is the idea that the geometry that is hidden in such a category of localizations may be developed, using entirely category-theoretic notions, in a fashion that is remarkably reminiscent of classical scheme theory - cf. the application of "Zariski's main theorem for semi-graphs" in Proposition 4.4, (i), (ii); the "valuative criterion" of Proposition 4.6.